International airport: Design and construction

 Finnair Airbus A319 at the Helsinki Airport in Vantaa, Finland.
 Terminal expansion construction site in the background.

 The construction and operation of an international airport depends on a complicated set of decisions that are affected by technology, politics, economics and geography as well as both local and international law.
-Designing an airport even for domestic traffic or as "non-hub" has, from the beginning, required extensive co-ordination between users and interested parties – architects, engineers, managers and staff all need to be involved.
+Designing an airport even for domestic traffic or as "non-hub" has, from the beginning, required extensive coordination between users and interested parties – architects, engineers, managers and staff all need to be involved.
 Airports may also be regarded as emblematic of national pride and so the design may be architecturally ambitious.
 An example was the planned New Mexico City international airport, intended to replace an airport that has reached capacity.

 Airports can be towered or non-towered, depending on air traffic density and available funds.
 Because of high capacity and busy airspace, many international airports have air traffic control located on site.

 Some international airports require construction of additional infrastructure outside of the airport, such as at the Hong Kong International Airport, which included the construction of a high-speed railway and automobile expressway to connect the airport to the urban areas of Hong Kong.
 Construction of the expressway included the construction of two bridges (the Tsing Ma suspension bridge and Kap Shui Mun cable bridge) and the Ma Wan viaduct on Ma Wan island to connect the bridges.
 Each bridge carries rail and automobile traffic.